Adog64/LotusTimer/README.md

 ***CUSTOM THEMES***
 All themes are created using a standard format.
-You can make custom themes using the built-in creator or by installing third-party themes
+You can make custom themes using the built-in creator or by installing third-party themes (Yet to be implemented)